serverwentdown/sgp-internet-ping/README.md

 To scan the IPv4 Internet, I used the tool [`masscan`](https://github.com/robertdavidgraham/masscan) by security researcher Robert Graham.
 He has extensively made use of `masscan` in the security research he does.
 It provides latency measurements up to the millisecond.

+> WARNING: Only scan the Internet if your service provider approves of it.
+It can cause networking issues.

 I wrote a configuration file to run `masscan` on the entire Internet with the included exclusion list, and scan the top 5 open ports according to [speedguide.net](https://www.speedguide.net/ports_common.php).
 It is stored as `scan.conf`.
 I started the scan with:

 ```
 masscan -c scan.conf
 ```

 This produces the output file `scan.bin`.
+You might want to make use of shards to scan only a portion of the internet per file as scanning the entire internet will produce a huge file that cannot be parsed unless you have enough RAM available.

 ## Counting latency